-While homeschoolers in Virginia are allowed to enroll part-time in public school classes, they are currently not allowed to play on public high school interscholastic sports teams due to regulations established by the Virginia High School League (VHSL).
+While some homeschoolers in Virginia are allowed to enroll part-time in public school classes, they are currently not allowed to play on public high school interscholastic sports teams due to regulations established by the Virginia High School League (VHSL).
 The VHSL writes athletic eligibility rules and guidelines that all of its member public high schools in the state must follow.

 The Organization of Virginia Homeschoolers supports homeschool access to public school programs and services and since 1997 has worked to increase access at the state and local level.
 We have attempted numerous times to work with VHSL and other public school organizations to develop voluntary agreements to support the inclusion of qualified homeschooled students in VHSL programs.
 VaHomeschoolers is the only statewide homeschooling organization that has consistently lobbied in favor of sports access legislation (“Tebow Bills”) in the Virginia General Assembly.

-What is the Latest on this Issue for 2017?
+What is the Latest on This Issue?

-VaHomeschoolers continues to support passage of a sports access bill, and will be working throughout the legislative session to communicate with homeschoolers about what they can do to help these bills become law.
+VaHomeschoolers continues to support the passage of a sports access bill, and will be working throughout the legislative session to communicate with homeschoolers about what they can do to help these bills become law.